h-rsh-n/web_dev/README.md

 <a name="approach"></a>
 ## 4. Approach ✏️
 ### Planning
 We first decided to create an e-commerce app as a group.
 We used Google Jamboard to develop wireframes after deciding on the basis for our app.
+After we finished our wireframes, we utilised Asana to determine which tasks needed to be performed and who would be in charge of completing them.
 <img width="1111" alt="Screenshot 2021-12-22 at 11 42 24" src="https://user-images.githubusercontent.com/59033443/147087682-f80aa2c7-4dc2-43d3-b28a-a1dca911e4c3.png">
 <img width="962" alt="Screenshot 2021-12-22 at 11 44 12" src="https://user-images.githubusercontent.com/59033443/147087921-348e9333-c8d5-4cc7-a8da-d109f8f3b796.png">
 <img width="556" alt="Screenshot 2021-12-22 at 11 58 15" src="https://user-images.githubusercontent.com/59033443/147089510-74d3ffa5-9720-4495-955f-50dea1a04932.png">